uswds/uswds/CONTRIBUTING.md

 The task above builds the entire Draft U.S. Web Design Standards website locally.
 It can be useful when debugging for build errors or generating a deployable version of the Standards website.
-This will create a `/_site` directory which contains the Jekyll-built site.
-This is the same build step that occurs when the website is deployed.
+This creates a `/_site` directory that contains the Jekyll-built site.
+This is the same build step that we use to deploy the website.

 ```sh
 gulp website:serve